 Group Tour Operator for holidays to Austria and the Alps

-Here, where Germany, Austria, Switzerland, Italy and Liechtenstein all meet, there’s an endless array of places for your group to visit.
+Here, where Germany, Austria, Switzerland, Italy and Liechtenstein all meet, there’s an endless array of places to visit.

 Lying on the border between Austria, Switzerland and Germany, Lake Constance was ground from the earth by the Rhine glacier during the last ice age.
 The lake is a veritable greatest hits of European landscape and culture, boasting Alpine foothills, Roman forts, vibrant wetlands, medieval castles, vineyards, orchards, and even a zeppelin or two (thanks to the nearby Zeppelin Museum ).